jkang1643/EchoTranslate/BRANDING.md

 - 🔒 Proprietary technology

 ## Legal Protection
 This software is proprietary and confidential.
-All intellectual property rights, including the name "EchoTranslate", associated branding, technology, and methods are protected by copyright and trade secret law.
+All intellectual property rights, including the name "Exbabel", associated branding, technology, and methods are protected by copyright and trade secret law.

 See LICENSE and NOTICE files for complete legal terms.